Admissions

 Evaluation and Acceptance

 Each application is carefully and holistically reviewed before a prospective student is granted admission to the university.
-Grade-point average, course rigor, test scores (if provided), teacher/counselor recommendations (if provided), quality of writing sample, extracurricular participation and leadership are all considered in the decision process.
+Grade-point average, course rigor, test scores (if provided), teacher/counselor recommendations (if provided), quality of writing sample (if provided), extracurricular participation and leadership are all considered in the decision process.

 First-Year Application Deadlines